The Salzillo Museum, Museo Salzillo, Murcia

 In this group Jesus falls, guarded by a soldier wearing 17th century armour, two executioners and Simon of Cyrene.

 This piece weighs 1362 kilos, and is carried by 28 Nazarenos in the Good Friday procession.
-It´s a vast piece of sculpture and at the time of manufacture cost 27,749 reales, equivalent to 6.937 pesetas, which was a lot of money at the time.
+It´s an imposing large-scale representation and at the time of manufacture cost 27,749 reales, equivalent to 6.937 pesetas, which was a vast sum of money at the time.

-This is the last piece made for the Cofradía de Nuestro Padre Jesús Nazareno, at a time when Salzillo was in decline and most of his commissions were coming from outside of the capital.
+This is the last piece made for the Cofradía de Nuestro Padre Jesús Nazareno, at a time when Salzillo was aging, much of the work attributed to him was being produced by his workshop and most of his commissions were coming from outside of the capital.

-Although it is a strong and dramatic piece showing the flagellation of Christ, it lacks his characteristic detail and tension, Christ passively accepting his torment, although typically of Salzillo, those beating Christ are wearing murcian dress contemporary with the date of sculpture.
+Although it is a strong and dramatic piece showing the flagellation of Christ, it lacks his characteristic detail and tension, Christ passively accepting his torment.
+Typically of Salzillo, those beating Christ are wearing Murcian dress contemporary with the date of the sculpture.

 Churches in Murcia which contain Salzillo´s.